mlabuda2/nf-tower-docs/docs/orgs-and-teams/shared-workspaces.md

 # Overview

+!!! note "Tower Enterprise"
+    This feature is also available in Tower Enterprise 21.12.x or later.

 We introduced the concept of shared workspaces as a solution to synchronization and resource sharing within an organization in Tower.

 With a shared workspace, it is now possible to create and set up pipelines in a single place (i.e. the shared workspace) which will become accessible to all members of an organization to be used.